TTTaevas/osu-api-v1-js/README.md

 ### await api.getBeatmap()

-`api.getBeatmap()` is a simple function that allows you to get a beatmap simply by specifying its id!
+`api.getBeatmap()` is a simple function that allows you to get a Beatmap simply by specifying its id!
 You may specify mods or a gamemode.

 ```javascript
 // get a `Beatmap` for id 557821 with no mod and the gamemode the map was made for